 Social media use can pose serious issues to HIPAA compliance if information is not properly protected.
 Sharing photos and stories from one’s workday is commonplace on Facebook and Twitter but HIPAA compliant social media is a stranger to many professionals.
 In most industries, these posts are routine and harmless–no different than vacation photos or memories from years gone by.
 However, this increasing interconnectivity can lead to serious problems for health care and behavioral health professionals in today’s world if they include any Personal Health Information (PHI) of patients/clients.
 The question becomes: how can behavioral health professionals ensure that social media use is compliant with the stringent privacy and security requirements of HIPAA regulation?
-Below, we discuss some of the major concerns regarding medical information and social media use.
+Below, we discuss some of the major concerns regarding medical information and HIPAA compliant social media.

 What Can You Post in Social Media as a Behavioral Professional?

 The rule to remember here is that posts should never contain information that can be linked back to individual patients or medical records.
 Protected health information (PHI) is any demographic information that can be used to identify one of your patients.
 This includes names, dates of birth, addresses, social security numbers, medical data, and financial information, among others.
 HIPAA regulation forbids the use of PHI in marketing or social media campaigns, and should be avoided in order to protect your patients’ privacy.

 Here are some of the things you can post on social media:

 - Health tips that patients might find useful